Pelialusta-Python-ohjelmointikurssille/pupupeli/documentation/deploy_instructions.md

 ## Run locally

-Start a webserver from root folder.
+Start a webserver from root folder using:

-One way is to create it is by:

 ~~~
-python3 -m http.server
+python3 server.py
 ~~~

-Or using the VSCode Live Preview Extension
+This is done because of CORS policy requirements on the server side.
+Webworkers won't work properly otherwise.

 ## OpenShift deployment